 Hyperscience Intelligent Document Processing

-Founded in 2014 by Peter Brodsky, Hyperscience develops AI-powered document processing solutions for complex, unstructured documents.
-The New York-based company raised $100 million in Series E funding in December 2021 from investors including Tiger Global Management, bringing total funding to approximately $439 million.
+Founded in 2014 by Peter Brodsky, Hyperscience develops AI-powered document processing for complex, unstructured documents.
+The New York-based company raised $100 million in a Series E round in December 2021 from investors including Tiger Global Management, bringing total funding to approximately $439 million.

 Overview